 This is a student opportunity to learn about the art of storytelling.
 A professional storyteller leads students through the process of discovering what makes a good story from beginning to end.
 Students learn how to tell a story as a personal experience, from a 3rd person perspective, or even from a puppet's mouth!
 They are coached on how to engage an audience and develop a stage presence.
 Both group and individual instruction is utilized to maximize the experience.
-More information about this wonderful opportunity to come!
-Stay tuned.
+This spring this workshop will be held on March 26. and the theme will be "Tall Tales" - a favorite category of stories for tellers of all ages!
+Be sure and catch the young tellers on Saturday of the Festival in a session all their own.

 Graduate College Credit- General Info